-Sigrun considered responding to the girl, but the crashing of the hammer shattered her thoughts.
-Perrin swung the three-foot-thick hammer as if it were empty eggshell, striking at the door again and again until it shattered.
+Perrin swung the three-foot-thick hammer as if it were empty eggshell, striking at the door again and again.

 The little girl above laughed.
 "Look at the pig!
 He's so funny."

-Perrin smiled.
-The mirth complimented him, Sigrun knew—humans rarely found him funny—and the insult pleased his urgan pride.
+The mirth complimented him, Sigrun knew--humans rarely found him funny--and the insult pleased his urgan pride.

-Sigrun wretched, barely able to keep her stomach stable.
+Sigrun retched, barely able to keep her stomach stable.
 "Well, let's go."

 Each step of Sigrun's feet left sparks on the ground.
 Oliver shook like a leaf until he recited a spell.
-Perrin rushed about, moving faster the worse it got.
+Perrin rushed about, moving faster with each step.

 A huge shadow fell upon them.
-Sigrun doubled over and tried to vomit as a slug-bodied man-thing presented a huge symbol.
-In a second she turned and scrambled, on hands and knees, slipping and crawling away from the dungeon.
+Sigrun doubled over and tried to vomit as a slug-bodied man-thing waved his arms and flapped its gums.
+In a second Sigrun turned and scrambled, on hands and knees, slipping and crawling away from the dungeon.

 Whether minutes or hours passed before she awoke on the road, it could not be certain.
 A cloud of darkness enveloped the tower now.
 Sorcerer's graffiti, runes of fire and blood, littered the landscape.
 The taste of vomit sat upon Sigrun's tongue as she struggled for air and consciousness.